porsche-design-system/porsche-design-system/packages/design-system/src/pages/web/variables.md

 $p-spacing-{v};
 ```

-Or the reduced set of spacings which should be used as main layout spacings for spacings between elements.
+Or the reduced set of spacings which should be used as main layout spacings for spacings between elements:

 Given values are:
 `x-small | small | medium | large | x-large | xx-large`